kilian-group/phantom-wiki/data/README.md

 **This repository is a collection of PhantomWiki instances generated using the `phantom-wiki` Python package.**

-PhantomWiki is a framework for generating unique, factually consistent document corpora with diverse question-answer pairs.
+PhantomWiki is framework for evaluating LLMs, specifically RAG and agentic workflows, that is resistant to memorization.
-Unlike prior work, PhantomWiki is neither a fixed dataset, nor is it based on any existing data.
+Unlike prior work, it is neither a fixed dataset, nor is it based on any existing data.
-Instead, a new PhantomWiki instance is generated on demand for each evaluation.
+Instead, PhantomWiki generates unique dataset instances, comprised of factually consistent document corpora with diverse question-answer pairs, on demand.

 ## Dataset Details